MichaelpHann/MS4_MPHPAD/README.md

 #### Manual testing
 Significant iterative manual testing was conducted on this application throughout the development process.
 Testing was conducted to ensure application functionality and responsiveness across a range of browsers and devices.

-The outcome of the manual testing performed is documented [here](https://github.com/MichaelpHann/MS3-Project/tree/master/testing).
+The outcome of the manual testing performed is documented [here](https://github.com/MichaelpHann/MS4_MPHPAD/tree/master/testing).

 #### Functionality
 Google Chrome Developer was the principal tool used throughout the build to test functionality and device responsiveness.
 Additionally, in the latter stages, application responsiveness was tested via live user testing across a range of mobile, tablet and desktop devices.
 All feedback provided as part of this testing has been considered and, where necessary, incorporated into the application.

+#### Bugs
+There is an inconsistency between device types with the required mouse pointer position when clicking the three Checkbox inputs in the application.
+There is no issue on mobile devices, the user can press directly onto the Checkbox.
+However, the user most click just to the left of the Checkbox when using the application on a desktop.
+Project submission timelines did not allow me the time to resolve this issue.
 _____

 ## Deployment